samus-io/tablab-steps/steps/bHIqQa1Dn1GUT95FagB8BF9icBwITFJa9Pl/en/README.md

 ### Array-Based Whitelists

 * By using arrays to define lists of permitted values or characters is a straightforward approach.
 Inputs are validated by checking if they exist in the predefined array.
+Let's consider a common example of Allow-list Validation:
-  * Let's consider a common example of Allow-list Validation:
+  * Implementation in Node.js:

     ```javascript
     // Example: Allow-list validation for email domains